Accountability and Transparency in Government

 The Government for the People campaign agenda seeks to strengthen the rights of individuals and families, while eliminating the ability of government to harm citizens through an abuse of power.

-- Prohibit taxpayer money from funding lobbyists.
-Local governments pay high-priced lobbyists to advocate for higher taxes, more spending, and greater regulatory authority.
-It’s wrong to ask taxpayers to fund lobbying activities that go against their interests and it needs to stop.
+- Prohibit tax dollars from funding lobbyists.
+Local governments spend tax dollars to hire lobbyists to advocate for higher taxes, more spending, and greater regulatory authority.
+The Texas Legislature should ban the practice to ensure that Texans do not fund the special interests that work against the taxpayers’ interests.

 - Reform extraterritorial jurisdictions (ETJ).
 Texans who live in an ETJ are governed by people they didn’t elect and subject to regulations they didn’t approve.
 Texas should reform ETJs to make them consistent with principles respecting property rights.

 - Allow areas to disannex from local governments.
 Texas should empower citizens to disannex themselves from a city to ensure their local government is held accountable for representing and serving its entire constituency.

 - Conduct city and county efficiency audits.
 Texas should require all cities and counties to conduct periodic efficiency audits looking for waste, fraud, and abuse in their budgets and operations.

 - Conduct comprehensive emergency powers reform.
 The COVID-19 pandemic saw an aggressive expansion of government control over the lives of American citizens.
 Texas was not immune to the trend as government officials sought to expand emergency powers to cover a multitude of restrictive measures despite said overreach failing to pass state constitutional muster.
 What Texans need is a responsible government who protects the liberty of its citizens rather than curb their freedoms through the expansion of emergency powers.